Eventually, Aomi runs aground—in the Antarctic, of all places.

-Since the beginning of human history, how many ships have visited this small bay?
-It's also the end of summer, the season when ships leave the Antarctic.
-There's no hope that Aomi will be discovered here—in this hidden chamber surrounded by ice domes and pale walls, cut off from the outside world.
-I'll have to spend the winter here alone if I can't escape the reef.
+There is no hope that Aomi will be discovered here.
+It is a hidden bay, like a chamber surrounded by ice domes and pale walls, cut off from the outside world.
+Do I have to spend the winter here alone if I cannot escape the reef?

-I climb the mast steps I designed and installed back in Buenos Aires for this Antarctic voyage.
+I climb the mast steps I designed and installed in Buenos Aires for this Antarctic voyage.
 From the mast top, I look down at the small bay.

-The shallow water stretches out before me like a wasteland, each stone on the seafloor visible, as though I could count them one by one.
+Yet the shallow water stretches out before me like a wasteland, each stone on the seafloor visible, as though I could count them one by one.

-I should have enough food to last about three months.
+I feel desperate for a while, but I should have enough food to last about three months.
 I can make fresh water for cooking by melting ice, and I have 30 liters of kerosene left for that.

-No, I have absolutely no intention of abandoning Aomi.
+No, I have absolutely no intention of abandoning Aomi!

-I feel desperate for a while, but keep trying to free Aomi from the shoal, refusing to give up.
-I push the engine to full power and put all my strength into the winch handle, doubting it will work.
-Still, I keep trying with everything I have.
+I keep trying to free Aomi from the shoal, never giving up.
+I push the engine to full power and put all my strength into the winch handle, even doubting it will work.

 After an hour, the winch handle suddenly lightens, and the anchor rope loosens, which had been as taut as an iron bar.
 Fortunately, the tide is rising, and Aomi’s hull lifts just enough to free the ballast from the rocks.